We’re just over a month away from the start of the ICC Men’s T20 World Cup, and the squads for the 16 teams are starting to trickle in.

 Squad: Assad Vala (c), Charles Amini, Lega Siaka, Norman Vanua, Nosaina Pokana, Kipling Doriga, Tony Ura, Hiri Hiri, Gaudi Toka, Sese Bau, Damien Ravu, Kabua Vagi-Morea, Simon Atai, Jason Kila, Chad Soper, Jack Gardner.

-Kyle Coetzer (c), Richard Berrington (vc), Dylan Budge, Matthew Cross (wk), Josh Davey, Alasdair Evans, Chris Greaves, Oli Hairs, Michael Leask, Calum Macleod, George Munsey, Safyaan Sharif, Chris Sole, Hamza Tahir, Craig Wallace (wk), Mark Watt, Brad Wheal
+Kyle Coetzer (c), Richard Berrington (vc), Dylan Budge, Matthew Cross (wk), Josh Davey, Alasdair Evans, Chris Greaves, Michael Leask, Calum Macleod, George Munsey, Safyaan Sharif, Chris Sole, Hamza Tahir, Craig Wallace (wk), Mark Watt, Brad Wheal, Michael Jones

-Sri Lanka are yet to submit a final squad for the World Cup despite a September 10 deadline, opting for a provisional announcement during their T20I against South Africa.
+Sri Lanka were one of the last teams to submit their list, opting for a provisional announcement during their T20I series South Africa.
 Niroshan Dickwella, Kusal Mendis, and Danushka Gunathilaka are all omitted after the national board banned the trio for a year after breaking Covid protocols in England.

 Likely reserves: Nuwan Pradeep, Pulina Tharanga, Lahiru Madushanka, Lahiru Kumara